swiftlang/swift-testing/Sources/Testing/Testing.docc/LimitingExecutionTime.md

 ### Time limits applied to parameterized tests

-When a time limit is applied to a parameterized test function, it is applied to each invocation _separately_ so that if only some inputs cause failures, then successful inputs are not incorrectly marked as failing too.
+When a time limit is applied to a parameterized test function, it is applied to each invocation _separately_ so that if only some arguments cause failures, then successful arguments are not incorrectly marked as failing too.

 ## Topics